|Title:||UTSA Educational Research Training Program: P-20 Pipeline Issues|

 |Award Period:||5 years (9/1/2016-8/31/2021)||Award Amount:||$961,866|

 Collaborating Institutions: Educational Testing Service, Stanford University, and St. Philip's College, Alamo Colleges

-The Educational Research Training Program at the University of Texas at San Antonio (UTSA) is designed to provide undergraduate juniors with experiences in conducting education research while preparing participants for doctoral study.
+The Educational Research Training Program at the University of Texas at San Antonio (UTSA) is designed to provide undergraduate juniors and seniors with experiences in conducting education research while preparing participants for doctoral study.
 The program will accept students already enrolled at UTSA as well as transfer students from Alamo Colleges, a local network of community colleges.
 Over the course of the 5-year grant, UTSA will offer up to 48 students one-year fellowships.